Edison Schuko

 Edison Schuko *

 Starting in 2026 I’ve been cataloging and releasing selections of music I’ve written for theater.
 I’ve decided to release this under the name, Edison Schuko.
-The name is referencing a type of American-to-European power adapter I desperately needed on my first international job.
-I plan to continue releasing the music I make for theater with my first release, Ian’s Music for Theater, serving as a collection of musical themes, textures, and transitions from my first five years as a designer.
+The name references a type of American-to-European power adapter I desperately needed on my first international job.
+I plan to continue releasing the music I make for theater, with my first release, Ian’s Music for Theater, serving as a collection of musical themes, textures, and transitions from my first five years as a designer.

 Around The World in 80 Toys